Most recently updated on October 19, 2021

-A poll released this past week revealed that people who live in Portland plan to visit the downtown area less often due to homelessness and the Defund the Police protests that have been held the past year.
+A poll released in May 2021 revealed that people who live in Portland plan to visit the downtown area less often due to homelessness and the Defund the Police protests that have been held the past year.
 In the survey commissioned by The Oregonian newspaper, those questioned used words such as “dirty,” “riots” and “unsafe” to describe the city’s core.
 The newspaper reported that the downtown area is now rife with homeless tents, smashed windows, graffiti and boarded-up business, despite the fact that the anti-police demonstrations that raked the city last year have mostly faded.
 There are smaller groups that still hold protests and vandalize buildings.

 Nonetheless, technology companies have been moving into Portland since before World War Two.
 One of the first was the U.S. Forest Service Radio Lab established in the 1930s.
 In the 1950s, Tektronix set up camp in the Portland area.
 In 1963, the Oregon Graduate Center was formed to create a hub for education, research and development.
 In 1976, Intel set up a facility in the region.
 By 2006, more than 1,500 tech firms were located in the Portland area, earning the region the nickname of Silicon Forest.
 In recent years, some companies have been migrating to Portland from the San Francisco Bay Area.

 The city’s economy is driven by low energy costs, accessible resources, freeways, airport, railroad and docks.

 The Port of Portland is also a major player.
 The port handles 13 million tons of cargo per year.
 Portland is the largest shipper of wheat in the United States.
 It’s also the largest potash exporter in the world as well as the largest facility on West Coast for imports of automobiles.